 These principles are centered around clarity.
 If your reader can’t work out a character’s name, we’ve got a problem.
 Inspiration also comes from real names, with simple yet effective twists.

-They apply to everything from human names to those for orcs and demons.
+They apply to everything from human names to those for orcs and demons and even dragon names.

 More On Fantasy Names And Generators